 PYRAMID (noun): Three-dimensional term for two-dimensional hierarchy of organizational principles, originally popularized by legendary UCLA coach John Wooden and subsequently used by both Pete Carroll and Chris Petersen.
 Not necessary for coaching success but certainly a predictor of it.

 RAINIER BEER (beer): Seattle’s historic local brewery, located in south Seattle.
 Rainier “R” was an iconic landmark atop brewery that returned not long after Peltoncast debuted in 2013 and bears some similarity to Peltoncast logo.
 Rainier lager is no longer brewed in Seattle after brand was acquired by Pabst but remains inextricably linked to city.
 Best drunk from 16-ounce “tallboy” cans.
-Tristan likes to search for Rainier of other cities, most notably Lone Star in Austin.
+Tristan likes to search for Rainier equivalent from other cities, most notably Lone Star in Austin.

 SUPER BOWL XLVIII (event): NFL championship game where Seahawks beat Broncos 43-8 to win first Super Bowl followed by emergency Peltoncast recap.